benidevo/vega-ai-extension/README.md

 - 📖 **[Setup Guide & FAQ](https://vega.benidevo.com/#faq)** for installation and common questions
 - 🐛 **[Report a Bug](https://github.com/benidevo/vega-ai-extension/issues)** if something isn't working
 - 💡 **[Request a Feature](https://github.com/benidevo/vega-ai-extension/issues)** to suggest improvements

-## 🤝 Contributing

-Love using the extension?
-Help make it better:

-1. **Report bugs** or suggest features via GitHub issues
-2. **Add support** for new job sites by contributing extractors
-3. **Improve the code**:
-   - Fork the repository
-   - Create a feature branch (`git checkout -b feature/your-feature`)
-   - Make your changes and test them
-   - Submit a pull request with a clear description

 ## 📝 License